IBM-Bluemix-Docs/cloud-object-storage-infrastructure/simpana.md

 CommVault Simpana integrates with the Archive tier of {{site.data.keyword.cos_full_notm}}.
 For more information about Simpana, see: [CommVault Simpana documentation](https://documentation.commvault.com/commvault/)

-For more information about IBM COS Infrastructure Archive, see [How to: Archive Data](archiving.html#archive-data).
+For more information about {{site.data.keyword.cos_full_notm}} Infrastructure Archive, see [How to: Archive Data](archiving.html).

 ## Integration steps

 1. From the Simpana console, create an Amazon S3 cloud storage library.

 2. Ensure that the Service Host points to the endpoint.
 Simpana provisions buckets at this step or it can consume provisioned buckets.

 3. Create a policy on the bucket.
 You can use the AWS CLI, SDKs or the web console to create the policy.
 An example of a policy follows: